dantaylor28/the-food-blog/README.md

 * Create a new GitHub repository
 * Select the Code-Institute-Full-Template and name your repository
 * Press the Gitpod button to open a new Gitpod workspace
 * Download all the required dependencies.
-Django, Psycopg2 etc
+Django, Psycopg2, gunicorn etc
 * Create a requirements.txt file using command pip3 freeze --local > requirements.txt
 * Create a new Django project using command django-admin startproject "project-name-here" .
 * Create a new app using command python3 manage.py startapp "app-name-here"